Global Perception Shifts as Gaza Conflict Increasingly Labeled Genocide

 A Movement Redefined

-Groups like Al-Shabaka, the Arab Center, and the Center for International Policy believe the movement is expanding.
-Organizers emphasize unity across political ideologies and stress urgency over ideological purity.
+Groups such as Al-Shabaka, the Arab Center, and the Center for International Policy believe the movement is expanding.
+Organizers emphasize unity across political ideologies, stressing urgency over ideological purity.

 “We don’t scold latecomers—we welcome them,” said Matt Duss.

-Activists encourage action: pressuring elected officials, protesting arms transfers, and supporting the Boycott, Divestment, and Sanctions (BDS) movement.
+Activists encourage action through pressuring elected officials, protesting arms transfers, and supporting the Boycott, Divestment, and Sanctions (BDS) movement.

 Electoral Impact and Democrat Divide